briandoyle81/warpflow-contracts/docs/LineOfSight.md

 ## Architecture

-The line-of-sight system is implemented as a separate contract (`LineOfSight.sol`) that can be used by multiple game contracts.
-The Game contract calls the LineOfSight contract for all LOS calculations.
+The line-of-sight system is implemented as a separate contract (`Maps.sol`) that can be used by multiple game contracts.
+The Game contract calls the Maps contract for all LOS calculations.

 ## Data Structures